Anonymous6281/RI2/README.md

 # RI2
-This is an anonymized, temporary repository for Reaper Infiller 2 for purposes of peer review.
+This is an anonymized, temporary repository for REAPER Infiller 2 for purposes of peer review.
 Following paper acceptance, this repository will be migrated to a permanent, non-anonymized repository.

-Reaper Infiller 2 can be used on Windows, Mac, and Linux.
+REAPER Infiller 2 can be used on Windows, Mac, and Linux.

+This anonymous video demonstrates the new feeatures introduced in REAPER Infiller 2: https://www.youtube.com/watch?v=6TJh3pHmjXY

 **INSTALLATION INSTRUCTIONS**